tanayverma/Communication-Lab/Lab 1.md

 #Exercise 1

-* Convert letter to string (*ASCII binary representation*) - Unsigned integer form
+* Convert letter from string (*ASCII binary representation*) to unsigned integer form
-* Treat each integer into Fahrenheit and convert to Celsius
+* Treat each integer as a Fahrenheit value and convert to Celsius
+* Average the Celsius values and compare to a predetermined "HOT" threshold value
+* Output "HOT" if average value is higher than threshold

 ![](https://cloud.githubusercontent.com/assets/2521843/21977179/ff2158fa-dbcc-11e6-8f68-29a215bab123.png)

-* Average the Celsiuis values and compare to threshold value
-* Output hot

 ###Task

-Input first 3 letter of name
+Input first 3 letters of surname

 ![](https://cloud.githubusercontent.com/assets/2521843/22104813/f3f5b016-de38-11e6-8ed8-ead6f11ea1b3.png)